franciscop/server/documentation/README.md

 server();
 ```

-This might be useful for error-handling, debugging and testing (see the tests in the folder `tests`).
+This might be useful for error-handling, debugging and testing (see the tests in the folder `tests`) or extending server's functionality.